2022 Duck season arrangements

 Hunting must cease half an hour after sunset on each day.

-For the rest of the season, hunting times start 30 minutes before sunrise and end 30 minutes after sunset.
+For the rest of the season (21 March – 13 June, inclusive), hunting times start 30 minutes before sunrise and end 30 minutes after sunset.

-Seven of the eight species of game duck are permitted to be hunted during the 2021 season.
-Species permitted include Pacific Black Duck, Mountain Duck, Chestnut Teal, Grey Teal, Pink-eared Duck, Wood Duck and Hardhead.
+Six of the eight species of game duck are permitted to be hunted during the 2022 season.
+Species permitted include Pacific Black Duck, Mountain Duck, Chestnut Teal, Grey Teal, Pink-eared Duck, and Wood Duck.

 Retrieval of downed game ducks

-Regulations require hunters to immediately retrieve all downed game ducks and to salvage at least the breast meat from all harvested ducks.
+Regulations require hunters to make all reasonable efforts to immediately retrieve all downed game ducks and to salvage at least the breast meat from all harvested ducks.

 All other hunting arrangements remain unchanged.